basma123456/journal/README.md

 # journal

-@making a journal app
+-making a journal app
-@using dropzone package
+-using dropzone package
-@using ckeditor package
+-using ckeditor package